-My latest novel, Not All a Dream, will be available in October, 2021, and its cover offers a hint:
+My latest novel, Not All a Dream, is now available, and its cover offers a hint:

 This one is different.

 All of my novels, including Not All a Dream, are

 Bold Strokes Books, as well as from any bookseller.

 Below you'll find each story's back cover "blurb" as well as links to each one's first chapter.
 My first three novels, all centered on protagonist Jamie Gwynmorgan, have received a number of very positive reviews, too, so I'm also sharing some of them here.

 Please take a few minutes to roam these pages.
 I hope you'll enjoy what you find...